AISHWARYAKHATRI/AISHWARYAKHATRI/README.md

 ## Hi👋, this is Aishwarya 👩🏻‍💻

-I am a fullstack developer from India 🇮🇳 I am working as a Associate Software Developer
+I am a fullstack developer from India 🇮🇳 I am working as a Software Developer

 ### Currently I am working with ...